Charles Rappleye

 Charles (McMillan) Rappleye (January 22, 1956 – September 15, 2018) was an American writer and editor.
 He is the co-founder, along with his wife Tulsa Kinney, of the art magazine Artillery.
 His work appeared in Virginia Quarterly Review, American Journalism Review, Columbia Journalism Review, LA Weekly, LA CityBeat, and OC Weekly.

+He co-authored with Ed Becker All-American Mafiosi: The Johnny Roselli Story, published in 1991 by Doubleday.